 Well, what about it?
 Barriers to reproduction do seem to arise among varieties that once interbred.
 Does that prove evolution?
 Or does that make it reasonable to extrapolate from such processes to real evolutionary changes from one kind to others?
 As I explained to the university-debate audience (also to applause), the answer is simply no, of course not.
 It doesn’t even come close.

-Any real evolution (macroevolution) requires an expansion of the gene pool, the addition of new genes and new traits as life is supposed to move from simple beginnings to ever more varied and complex forms (“molecules to man” or “fish to philosopher”).
+Any real evolution (macroevolution) requires an expansion of the gene pool, the addition of new genes (genons) with new information for new traits as life is supposed to move from simple beginnings to ever more varied and complex forms (“molecules to man” or “fish to philosopher”).
 Suppose there are islands where varieties of flies that used to trade genes no longer interbreed.
 Is this evidence of evolution?
 No, exactly the opposite.
 Each variety resulting from reproductive isolation has a smaller gene pool than the original and a restricted ability to explore new environments with new trait combinations or to meet changes in its own environment.
 The long-term result?
 Extinction would be much more likely than evolution.

-Of course, if someone insists on defining evolution as “a change in gene frequency,” then the fly example “proves evolution”—but it also “proves creation,” since varying the amounts of already-existing genes is what creation is all about (Fig. 22).
+Of course, if someone insists on defining evolution as “a change in gene frequency,” then the fly example “proves evolution”—but it also “proves creation,” since varying the amounts of already-existing genes is what creation is all about (Figure 22).

 Evolutionists are often asked what they mean by “species,” and creationists are often asked what they mean by “kind.”
 Creationists would like to define “kind” in terms of interbreeding, since the Bible describes different living things as “multiplying after kind,” and evolutionists also use the interbreeding criterion.
 However, scientists recognize certain bower birds as distinct species even though they interbreed, and they can’t use the interbreeding criterion at all with asexual forms.
 So, both creationists and evolutionists are divided into “lumpers” and “splitters.”
 “Splitters,” for example, classify cats into 28 species; “lumpers” (creationist or evolutionist) classify them into only one!